nic2159048/Section10-MazeGUIOutput-Start/README.md

 a base case condition.
 Think and discuss with your partner the following questions.

-What two things should be equal for you to stop the recursion?
+What two parameters should be equal for you to stop the recursion?

 Where should the base case be located in your enumerate function?

 Where should you call process?

-## Remember to show your SL your output on Eclipse before leaving section.
+*** Remember to show your SL your output on Eclipse before leaving section. ***

-## Reminders
+## Resources

 The Java API and Google are your friend, look up methods to take advantage of Java's libraries.